antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 We are always looking for opportunities to improve the images we publish.
 This includes [reducing image size](https://github.com/dotnet/dotnet-docker/issues/1814#issuecomment-625294750), but also extending the set of images we publish.
 We have decided to [start publishing Windows Server Core images](https://github.com/dotnet/dotnet-docker/issues/1852) based on feedback we heard on GitHub and other sources.
 The following is an [example Dockerfile](https://github.com/mthalman/dotnet-docker/blob/e4a2c1b8696b4b8657a775d6ee8e72d69e650a2f/5.0/runtime/windowsservercore-1909/amd64/Dockerfile) that will be used when we start publishing these images.

-Last, we are working on [dotnet/tye](https://github.com/dotnet/tye).
-It's an open source experiment that is intended to improve microservices developer productivity, both for development and deploying to Kubernets.
+Last, we are working to make it easier to work with container orchestrators and similar envionments.
+We are adding support for [OpenTelemetry out of the box](https://github.com/dotnet/runtime/issues/31372) so that you can [capture distributed traces and metrics from your application](https://opentelemetry.io/).
+We are also working on a new set of tools in the [dotnet/tye](https://github.com/dotnet/tye) that are intended to improve microservices developer productivity, both for development and deploying to Kubernetes.

 ### Single file applications